Lee-Becky/Lee-Becky.github.io/about.md

 ---
-layout: default
+layout: page
-title: About Me
+title: About
+permalink: /about.html
 ---

 # 👋 Hi, I'm Becky